vyasakanksha/robot-ludo/README.md

 And gave them respective weights.
 This agent beat the simple random agent 90% of the team.
 The whole game now is to optimize these weights.
 Can reinforcement learning help us with that?

-The `model.py` file has been modified to add `simple_player4` and `simple_payer5`, which basically do they same thing.
-I was playing them against eachother to experiment with the weights for each feature.
+The `model.py` file has been modified to add `simple_player4` and `simple_payer5`, which basically do the same thing.
+I was playing them against each other to experiment with the weights for each feature.
 The final agent function can be found in `akanksha_ludo.py`.

 ### Core idea behind Reinforcement Learning
-Modeled as a Markov Decision Process the value function attempts to maximizes the return by maximizing the cummative reward at the end of the game (final state) from the current state.
+Modeled as a Markov Decision Process the value function attempts to maximizes the return by maximizing the commutative reward at the end of the game (final state) from the current state.

 ## Attempt 2 - Deep Q-Learning algorithm for Snake

 A Deep Reinforcement learning Algorithm using Q-tables is explained and implemented here as an agent to play snake.
 It is able to create a pretty good bot in about
-15 mins to traning (though sometimes it gets caught in a loop).
-However, I struggled with converting the single-player-game into a multi-player game.
+15 mins to training (though sometimes it gets caught in a loop).
+However, I struggled with converting the single-player-game into a multiplayer game.

 The whole `snakega` repo has been cloned in the `snake-ga` folder and `train_from_snake.py` is a very incomplete attempt converting the model to play ludo.

 ### Core idea behind Q-tables
-Store the maximum furure reward for every action from every state.
+Store the maximum future reward for every action from every state.

 ### References